 - 1.30 BetOnline Poker History

 - 1.32 Strategy for Beating the Games at BetOnline

-The default poker bonus for new players is only 100%, but if you sign up from Beat The Fish, you’ll double that to 200%, good up to $2,500.
+There is no default poker bonus for new players, but if you sign up from Beat The Fish, you’ll get a private 100% offer, good up to $1,000.

 Here’s exactly what you need to do to claim it:

 1. Visit BetOnline Poker from Beat The Fish and make sure you see the private 100% bonus landing page.

 2. Create a new account.